CLImage: Human-Annotated Datasets for Complementary-Label Learning: Conclusion

 \subsection{Labeling noise}

 In this experiment, we further investigated the impact of the label noise on the performance gap.
-Specifically, we measured the accuracy on the noise-removed versions of CLCIFAR datasets, where varying percentages (0\%, 25\%, 50\%, 75\%, or 100\%) of noisy labels are eliminated.

-\paragraph{Results and discussion} We present the performance of FWD trained on thenoise-removed CLCIFAR10 dataset in the left figure in Figure~\ref{fig:exp-noise}.
-The results for other algorithms and the noise-removed CLCIFAR20 dataset can be found in Appendix~\ref{A:clcifar-data_cleaning}.
+Specifically, we measured the accuracy on the noise-removed versions of CLCIFAR datasets, where varying percentages (0\%, 25\%, 50\%, 75\%, or 100\%) of noisy labels are eliminated. \textbf{Results and discussion} We present the performance of FWD trained on the noise-removed CLCIFAR10 dataset in the left figure in Figure~\ref{fig:exp-noise}.
 From the figure, we observe a strong positive correlation between the performance and the proportion of removed noisy labels.
-When more noisy labels are removed, the performance gap diminishes and the accuracy approaches that of the ideal uniform-CLFAR dataset.
+When more noisy labels are removed, the performance gap diminishes and the accuracy approaches that of the ideal uniform-CIFAR dataset.
 Therefore, we conclude that the performance gap between the humanly annotated CLs and the synthetically generated CLs are primarily attributed to the label noise.
+The results for FWD-(U/R) and SCL-(NL/EXP) of the noise-removed CLCIFAR10 and CLCIFAR20 datasets are presented in the Figure~\ref{fwd-scl-noise-cleaning}.
+The other results for other algorithms can be found in Appendix \ref{A:clcifar-data_cleaning}.